 The Mezzanine at Cochon restaurant accommodates semi-private gatherings.
 The lofted space offers room for up to 30 guests for a seated dinner and accommodates up to 40 guests for a reception.

-The James Beard Foundation also honored Link’s first cookbook-- Real Cajun: Rustic Home Cooking from Donald Link’s Louisiana (Clarkson Potter) with their top award for Best American Cookbook.
-Released in 2009.
-Real Cajun is a collection of family recipes that Link has honed and perfected while honoring the authenticity of the Cajun people.
-In February 2014, Link celebrated the release of his second cookbook "Down South: Bourbon, Pork, Gulf Shrimp & Second Helpings of Everything," (Clarkson-Potter), which looks beyond New Orleans and Louisiana at dishes in nearby states.
-In 2015, Chefs Link and Stryjewski created the Link Stryjewski Foundation to address the persistent cycle of violence and poverty, as well as the lack of quality education and job training opportunities available to young people in New Orleans. http://www.linkstryjewski.org
+The James Beard Foundation bestowed Chef Link’s first cookbook– Real Cajun: Rustic Home Cooking from Donald Link’s Louisiana (Clarkson Potter), with its top award for Best American Cookbook, released in 2009.
+Real Cajun is a collection of family recipes that Chef Link has honed and perfected while honoring the authenticity of the Cajun people.
+In February 2014, Chef Link celebrated the release of his second cookbook, Down South: Bourbon, Pork, Gulf Shrimp & Second Helpings of Everything (Clarkson-Potter), which looks beyond New Orleans and Louisiana at dishes in nearby states.

 In 2015, Stryjewski and his business partner Chef Donald Link created the Link Stryjewski Foundation to address the persistent cycle of violence and poverty, as well as the lack of quality education and job training opportunities available to young people in New Orleans. http://www.linkstryjewski.org